csiro-data-school/Intro-to-APIs/_episodes/02-Web APIs.md

 >
 > While this seems entirely obvious and second-nature today, it was revolutionary when it was first introduced, hence the name appearing prominently in technologies that supported it.
 {: .callout}

+## Web APIs like OpenAI's API
+- Remote Resources: Web APIs are hosted on remote servers.
+Applications interact with these APIs over the network, usually via HTTP requests.
+- Complex Operations: Web APIs often expose functionality that would be impractical to implement locally, either due to the complexity of the operations or the need for access to large, constantly updated datasets.
+OpenAI's API, for instance, provides access to advanced AI models trained on vast amounts of data.
+- Latency and Scalability: Calls to web APIs are subject to network latency and depend on the API provider's infrastructure for scalability and performance.
+This can introduce delays but also offers capabilities far beyond what could be locally hosted.
+- Examples: OpenAI for AI-powered text generation, Google Maps API for map-related features, Twitter API for social media interactions.
+Comparison in the Context of Your Example

+The OpenAI API leverages the cloud-hosted GPT models to generate chat completions, a task requiring significant computational resources and access to a pre-trained model.